pulkomandy/c.vim/README.md

 Ideally, other parts of the highlighting will be left unchanged, but this part is not working perfectly yet.

+Another change is colorizing the parentheses of if, while, and for in the same color as the keyword (but this overrides rainbow parentheses so I'm not sure if it should be kept this way).

 How to use it
 -------------